 Listen to a podcast of our tips for planning a visit to Graceland:

 Step inside Graceland and the first thing that strikes you is how modest the home is in terms of size.
 There’s a single staircase leading to the upper floor (off-limits to visitors).
-To the left is a formal dining room that leads through to the kitchen and den; to the right the formal lounge room and a small music room holding Elvis’ baby grand.
-Given the number of visitors to Graceland each year it must get a little crowded on occasion.
+To the left is a formal dining room that leads through to the kitchen and den; to the right the formal lounge room and a small music room holding Elvis’ baby grand piano.
+Given the number of visitors to Graceland each year, it must get a little crowded on occasion.
 Today though, we pretty much have the place to ourselves.

 The decoration is absolutely, gloriously, unashamedly kitsch.
 It’s fabulous.
 From the sky blue and gold trimmed curtains to the box-like 70s TV in the corner — there’s a visual feast to savour everywhere you look.
 The stained-glass peacock windows are especially retro.
 Think Austin Powers, and then some.